 Bella's bright pink shirt catches Dad's eye as she heads for the door.
-He gives me a questioning look, Where the hell do you think you're going? mixed with, Are you about to get the girl?
+He shoots me a Where the hell do you think you're going?
 I reach for my hat and give Dad our sign.
 He smiles and tips his hat right back; I'm good to go.

 My heart feels lighter than air as I follow Bella out into the perfect night.